Generic selectors

 A betrayal is a type of offense; however, it is by far the most grievous of offenses because it takes advantage of a relationship based upon a deep bond of trust.
 So, before going into details let us define it:

-DEFINITION: A betrayal is an offense against someone with whom there is a covenant relationship, meaning there is a bond of trust between them.
+DEFINITION: A betrayal is an offense against someone with whom there is a COVENANT relationship, meaning there is a bond of trust between them.
 Someone who betrays a covenant relationship is called a traitor.

 Because of the covenant relationship, there is always a victim with betrayal.
 While all offenses involve other people, there is not always a real “victim.”
 This is true when they resist the temptation to sin or there is no significant suffering as a result of the offense (although, reconciliation is still required.)
 But with a betrayal, there is always a victim because the bond of trust was broken.

-PRINCIPLE: There is always a victim who suffers as a result of betrayal because it breaks the bond of trust.
+PRINCIPLE: There is always a victim who SUFFERS as a result of betrayal because it breaks the bond of trust.

 While a covenant can be a formal contract, for the purposes of discussing betrayal, covenant herein refers to any relationship between two or more people based upon explicit or implicit trust resulting from strong emotional ties.
 Betrayal breaks the covenant by violating those bonds of trust.